Valparaiso Law School participates in federal loan programs. Some Federal sites require a US Department of Education PIN.

 - View specific information about your student loans using Loan Locator.

-The Budget Worksheet determines expenses and income in order to create a budget for college.
-Use the Loan Calculator to determine your payments under each of the repayment plans.
+Loan Calculator Use the Loan Calculator to determine your payments under each of the repayment plans.

 Returning Student Scholarships